 Things You Need to Know About F-2 Visa Requirements

-- F2 visa is a dependant visa for spouse and children of the primary F1 visa holders.
+- The F2 visa is a dependent visa for spouses and children of the primary F1 visa holders.

-- F1 visa holder must be enrolled as a full-time student in a US academic institution.
+- The F1 visa holder must be a full-time student in a US academic institution.

 - Dependents of F-1 visa holders are not allowed to engage in full-time employment but may engage in part-time on-campus work.

 - Dependents must maintain valid f-2 status and comply with all visa conditions.

 - F2 visa applicants must provide proof of relationship with the F1 visa holder.